mincoin/mincoin/README.md

 ----------------

 Mincoin is a nominal version of Bitcoin using scrypt as a proof-of-work algorithm.
- - 1 minute block targets
+ - 1 minute block targets for ultra fast transactions
- - ~10 million total coins
+ - Only 10 million total coins will be generated
  - 2 coins per block
  - 60 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the Mincoin client sofware, see http://www.mincoin.us.
+For more information, as well as an immediately useable, binary version of the Mincoin client sofware, see http://www.mincoin.io.

 License
 -------